-Use the guides below to troubleshoot and resolve common problems you may experience with the Star TSP100 Ethernet receipt printer.
+Use the guides below to troubleshoot and resolve common problems you may experience with the Star TSP100 Ethernet receipt printer (model TSP143LAN or TSP143IIILAN).

 - Printer is unresponsive or disconnected